16 June 2026

 My hiking buddy

-There is a moderate 5.3 mile Lakeside loop (hike) that goes around Lake Habeeb.
+There is a moderate 5.3 mile Lakeside loop (hike) that goes completely around Lake Habeeb.
 Ty and I hiked part of it.
 I would like to do the whole loop, but we didn't have enough time today.
 Fall would be a better time (cooler).
 Maybe even prettier with the changing colors of the leaves.
 We hiked around for about two hours today.
 That was plenty for Ty and I. We don't like to overexert ourselves!

 Lake Habeeb